 Lausanne is situated in the south-western part of Switzerland, on the shores of Lake Geneva, 65 km (40.4 miles) from the closest airport Geneva, 30 km (18.6 miles) from Montreux and 230 km (143 miles) from Zurich.
 Lausanne can also be reached by international trains (3 hours and 40 minutes by TGV from Paris), by Pendolino from Milan and Intercity from Frankfurt or Munich.
 The travel time by train from Geneva is 40 min.
-Lausanne can also be reached by boat (across the Lake Geneva).
+You can also begin your Lausanne, Switzerland vacation by traveling on a boat (across the Lake Geneva).

 Begin planning out your excursions with our Switzerland trip planner now.